 Parallel programming with Python

-Implicit parallelism is based on multi-threading, so that you do not need to explicitly call for parallel computation in your Python code.
-Multi-threaded Python packages and functions will automatically detect and use the number of threads.
+Some Python packages and their functions use implicit parallelism via multi-threading, so that you do not need to explicitly call for parallel computation in your Python code.
+Multi-threaded Python packages and functions typically automatically detect and use the available number of cores.
 As a result, requesting multiple cores in your Slurm jobs with the

 --cpus-per-task option will enable implicit parallelism via automatic multi-threading.